You can’t escape introductions.

 A minute or two of chit chat on topics such as your city, weather, traffic, an ongoing major sports event, and venue of the meeting can unfreeze initial reservation in talking to a stranger and lead to more substantive talks.

 1.2 Move to substantive discussion

-After the initial chit chat, you can switch gears and move to the substantive part of your intro.
+After the initial chit chat, you can switch gears and move to substantive part of your intro.
 (Sometimes, people jump into this part immediately after exchanging names without spending even a minute on icebreaking.
 That’s fine too.
-Adapt as per the situation unfolds.)
+Adapt as the situation unfolds.)